About

 STAFF

-Corrie Siegel‘s work as a museum professional is rooted in collaboration, creativity, and pedagogy.
+Corrie Siegel‘s (she/her) work as a museum professional is rooted in collaboration, creativity, and pedagogy.
 Siegel’s community-based approach is informed by her experience as a gallery director, exhibit curator, museum educator, museum administrator, and artist.
 As Co-Founder and Director of Actual Size Los Angeles, Siegel championed contemporary art and audience engagement for over a decade.
 In addition, she worked in museum education and administration at LACMA, The LA Philharmonic, The Armory Center for the Arts, The Norton Simon Museum, The Fowler Museum, and The Corita Art Center.
 Siegel received her BA from Bard College and her MFA from UC Irvine.
 She was a fellow at the Armory Center for the Arts, Six Points, and DreamLab.
 In her role as Executive Director of the Museum of Neon Art, Siegel deepens community connections, supports new artistic production and experimentation, and safeguards historic signage and art through new educational, artistic, and funding initiatives.

 As the Gift Store Manager for the Museum of Neon Art, Frances Ramirez is charged with providing members and museum-goers with innovative, engaging, and unique items to complete their experience.
 With a career in marketing for Fortune 500 companies, volunteering at Los Angeles-area museums, and eventually owning her own craft shop, Frances brings years of business experience, passion for the arts, and her love of vintage neon signage to the MONA team.